Updated 9-9-15 to reflect Mark Patton’s upcoming documentary

 6. The homoeroticism was only supposed to be subtext

-Please forgive the crudeness of the above video, but I needed video evidence here because if you have not seen Nightmare on Elm Street 2 in a while you might not understand why it’s become known as the Top Gun of the horror genre, i.e., that hilariously yet unintentionally gay film.
-You could actually do an entire list covering just homoerotic elements of Nightmare on Elm Street 2, and, in fact, several others have (like freddyinspace.com and cracked.com.)
+Please forgive the crudeness of the above video, but I needed video evidence here because if you haven’t seen Nightmare on Elm Street 2 in a while you might not understand why it’s become known as the Top Gun of the horror genre.
+You could actually do an entire list covering just homoerotic elements of Nightmare on Elm Street 2.
+In fact, several others have, like freddyinspace.com and, most famously, cracked.com.

 Here’s what happened: David Chaskin conceived of the idea of Freddy needing to enter Jesse’s body to interact with the real world as a metaphor for repressed homosexuality.
 Basically, Jesse is a gay kid in denial about his sexuality, and his homosexual urges manifest themselves via Freddy.
 So, you have Jesse clearly attracted to his male friend Ron, and the female love interest is really just his unwitting beard.
 Plus, there are some heavy S&M elements when Jesse, now taken over by Freddy, ties his gym teacher up in the showers and proceeds to slap his ass with a towel until its bright red.

 That was all supposed to be subtext, yet, whether consciously or not, it rapidly became text during filming.
-Compounding matters is the fact that Mark Patton is actually gay, which is not something everyone knew when they were making the movie since, as he told HIV+ magazine, his Los Angeles-based management at the time wanted him to stay in the closet.
+Compounding matters is the fact that Mark Patton is actually gay, which is not something everyone knew when they were making the movie.
+As he told HIV+ magazine, his Los Angeles-based management at the time wanted him to stay in the closet.

 David Chaskin was aware of the film’s homoerotic content from the very beginning.
 Most everyone else claims ignorance on the matter, even if it is all ridiculously obvious when you watch the film today.
 Some of the other pieces of evidence everyone points to, like oddly penis-shaped art hanging on a kitchen wall, a sign outside Jesse’s door reading “NO [something in small text] CHICKS,” and a fake board game named “Probe” in Jesse’s closet, were reportedly inside jokes added by the set designer.